Central Registration and Identification Scheme

-The Central Registration and Identification System (CRiS) is the UK's national register of caravans.
+The Central Registration and Identification Scheme (CRiS) is the UK's national register of caravans.

 History

 CRiS was launched in 1992 by the National Caravan Council (NCC) in conjunction with Hire Purchase Information (HPI) in an effort to prevent caravan theft.

 Operation

-Since launch, all NCC member caravan manufacturers assign each new caravan a 17 digit Vehicle Identification Number (VIN) with the number etched into the side windows of the vehicle, and stamped into the chassis.
+Since launch, all NCC member caravan manufacturers assign each new caravan a 17-digit Vehicle Identification Number (VIN) with the number etched into the side windows of the vehicle, and stamped into the chassis.
 Upon purchasing a new caravan, the dealership registers the caravan with CRiS and the owner is provided with a Touring Caravan Registration Document which details the make and model of the caravan along with its VIN.
 It is also possible to register caravans built before 1992 retrospectively with CRiS.
 The CRiS registration can be checked when purchasing a second-hand caravan to verify the caravan is not stolen and also has no outstanding finance or been written-off.

-CRiS also introduced the supplementary VIN CHIP upgrade kit which adds a scannable QR code sticker, tamper-evident window stickers bearing the VIN of the vehicle, and an RFID tag which is placed anywhere in the vehicle and can be read by law enforcement by a scanner.
+All UK touring caravans manufactured after 2016 by NCC members are also fitted with VIN Chip, a forensic security marking system comprising an RFID tag hidden inside the vehicle that can be read by law enforcement using a scanner, tamper-evident window lozenges bearing the vehicle's VIN, and scannable QR code stickers.
+Each VIN Chip registration is recorded on the CRiS database.

-Unlike the V5C registration document used by the DVLA for registering motor vehicles, it is not a legal requirement to hold a CRiS registration for a caravan, however most insurers require a CRiS registration document in order to provide cover.
+Unlike the V5C registration document used by the DVLA for registering motor vehicles, it is not a legal requirement to hold a CRiS registration for a caravan; however, most insurers require a CRiS registration document in order to provide cover.